carleton-diabetes-data-sci/GLYFE/experiments/EXPERIMENT_LOG.md

 out if they do not have enough data.
 The hypothesis is that this experiment will have worse RMSEs than sap100_6w because humans change over time.

+**Experiment name**: sap100_6w_early
+**Commit hash before the experiment**: de735af **Description**: To make the sap100_6w_gap experiment more meaningful, we are testing if that same train dataset does better on the 60 days of data immediately after it as test data.
+This will also tell us if the accuracy changes wildly between different timeframes of the same patient (baby cross validation).
+We expect RMSEs to be roughly the same as sap100_6w, and better than sap100_6w_gap.